albglm/Distance-to-tumor/README.md

 - distmap_script.py: for computing the distance map
 - prepost_reg.sh: for across-timepoints registration
 - dataframe4gam.py: for preparing the data for gam modeling
-- gamfit_pre.R: for gam modeling
+- gamfit_pre.R: for single-timepoint gam modeling
+- gamfit_prepost.R: for 2-timepoints gam modeling